Public engagement: our promise to you

 - To explain our decisions

-- To foster and respect relationships with citizens, groups and communities, First Nations, municipalities and other governments
+- To foster and respect relationships with citizens, groups and communities, and First Nations, municipalities and other governments

 - To consider local solutions to problems